Formate C-acetyltransferase

-In enzymology, formate C-acetyltransferase (pyruvate formate lyase) is an enzyme.
-Pyruvate formate lyase is found in Escherichia coli and other organisms.
+Formate C-acetyltransferase (pyruvate formate lyase) is an enzyme found in Escherichia coli and other organisms.
 It helps regulate anaerobic glucose metabolism.
-Using radical non-redox chemistry, it catalyzes the reversible conversion of pyruvate and coenzyme-A into formate and acetyl-CoA.
-The reaction occurs as follows:
+Using radical non-redox chemistry, it catalyzes the reversible conversion of formic acid and acetyl-CoA into pyruvic acid and coenzyme A:

 This enzyme belongs to the family of transferases, specifically those acyltransferases transferring groups other than aminoacyl groups.
 The systematic name of this enzyme class is acetyl-CoA:formate C-acetyltransferase.
 Other names in common use include pyruvate formate-lyase, pyruvic formate-lyase, and formate acetyltransferase.
-This enzyme participates in 3 metabolic pathways: pyruvate metabolism, propanoate metabolism, and butanoate metabolism.
+This enzyme participates in three metabolic pathways: pyruvate metabolism, propanoate metabolism, and butanoate metabolism.